 REGENTS’ TESTING

 The Regents’ Test, coordinated by CETLA, provides activities, Regents’ Test preparation workshops and lab enrichment opportunities for any test takers with fewer than 45 college credit hours.
-The workshops allow students to engage in discussions, to practice taking the test using simulations, and to complete web site readings in content areas of natural and social sciences and the humanities.
+The workshops allow students to engage in discussions, to practice taking the test using simulations, and to complete web site readings in content areas of natural, social sciences and the humanities.
 In addition to comprehension development, extensive vocabulary skill development is encouraged in and out of the workshops.
+At the printing of this catalog, Albany State has applied for exemption from the Regents’ Test.

 ACADEMIC ADVISEMENT

 The Advisement Center, which operates under the organizational umbrella of CETLA, is an interdependent arm of the academic advising system of the University.
 This Center’s goal is to give effective, convenient academic support in the form of advisement, registration assistance and limited tutorial services to freshmen and sophomore students in a friendly and patient manner.
 Staff members assist students in planning programs of study and with locating the right academic resources on campus.
-Students who are undecided about a major, non-traditional students and stu- dents who experience academic difficulties receive the academic advisement appropriate for their unique situations.
+Students who are undecided about their majors, non-traditional students and students who experience academic difficulties receive the academic advisement appropriate for their unique situations.

 LEARNING SUPPORT SERVICES